Do Go On - 448 - The Curse of the Lottery Winner

 I'm going to stand by it.

-No matter what.
-No, no, I, you know, I think that's fair.
+No, no, you know, I think that's fair.

 And then he would have shared it with the rest of the workmates.